The following post is from Michelle of Mommy Misadventures: The Unplugged Life: Enlightening or Reckless?

 Set a good example.

 Turn off your gadgets when you are with the family.
-Keep your smartphone in your purse while you’re at the playground, use your tablet only at designated times at night.
-Your own responsible gadget use will be show your kids that when you are there with them, you’re there with them.
+Keep your smartphone in your purse while you’re at the playground, and use your tablet only at designated times at night.
+Your own responsible gadget use will show your kids that when you are there with them, you’re there with them.

 Set realistic limits for your family AND yourself.